elixir-europe/rdmkit/pages/tool_assembly/TEMPLATE_tool_assembly.md

 contributors: [<!---REPLACE THIS with comma separated list of contributors--->]
 editors: [<!---REPLACE THIS with comma separated list of editors (to be filled in by an editor)--->]
 description: <!---REPLACE THIS with a very short summary (one sentence) this should include if there are limitiations for the audience--->
-affiliations: [<!---REPLACE THIS with comma separated list of affiliations.
-Countries use the ISO 3166-1-alpha-2 notation, other affiliations must be present in the affiliations.yaml in the _data directory in order to work--->]
+supported_by: [<!---REPLACE THIS with comma separated list of supporters.
+Countries use the ISO 3166-1-alpha-2 notation, other supporters must be present in supported_by.yml in the _data directory in order to work--->]
 page_id: <!---REPLACE THIS with a shortened page name.
 The shortened page name should be in lowercase and separated by underscore(s) if needed.
 For example, page_id of structural bioinformatics will be struct_bioinfo
 related_pages:
   Your_tasks: [<!---REPLACE THIS with the page ID of the your_tasks pages that you want to list here as related pages--->]